kurko/blog/obsidian/essay/_posts/2025-08-16-planning-a-walk-in-japan.md

 ## A lost week
 <span class="subtitle">I get sick and stay stuck in a hotel room.
 25 days to walk.</span>

+[TODO] Sep 1, Mon: we get in San Francisco (Sun) and it feels like some allergy is brewing.
+Allergies are part of my life, so I don’t think much about it, I just swallow a pill.
+The runny nose and watery eyes get worse and worse.
+The pill goes completely ignored and the situation gets worse by the hour.
+The “allergy” turns out to be a full blown cold / flu.

+On Tuesday, I’m able to get some work done, but end up in bed until 7pm.
+Wed, Thu, the entire week goes by without any exercise possible.

+Friday finally gave me some breathing room for a reset, and I walked that day about 3 miles.
+I was weak and every step felt like a carrying a large boulder in my backpack.

 - San Francisco
 - I get sick on Labor Day, a holiday in the US.
 We stay stuck in the hotel for a whole week.
 Five days later, 21 days to the walk, I'm able to finally take a stroll outside for a little longer than 4km without feeling like my body is falling apart.
 - I am not productive for the whole week